-- it is not reasonably practical.
-For example the NR can not be found quick enough which could cause treatment to be delayed, or
+- if it is not reasonably practical to.
+For example, your NR can’t be found quick enough which could cause your treatment to be delayed, or

-- the NR is having difficulty with their own health or mental capacity.
+- your NR is having difficulty with their own health or mental capacity.

 Right to discharge

-- it is not practicable to tell the NR, or
+- it is not practicable to tell your NR, or

-- either the patient or the NR has requested that information about the discharge should not be given.
+- either you or your NR has requested that information about the discharge should not be given.